deepanharsha/DisCam/README.md

 # Announcements
 - **FTD-1.0.0** RELEASED!
 - Introducing, DisCam Windows Installers!
-  Worry Free, Setup Easy With DisCam Windows Installers **Available With Release v1.1 Or Later**
+  Worry Free, Setup Easy With DisCam Windows Installers
+  **Available With Release v1.1 Or Later**
 - DisCam , Presents .deb Linux Installers!
   Yes , You Read It Right!,
   DisCam Will Now Implement .deb Linux Executable installers For ALL Linux Distributions (that support .deb installers).
   Keep Yourself Updated And Check On The "Releases Section".
-- DisCam Website Added to Google Search
+- DisCam Website Added to Google Search.
   Update: Not All Pages Have Been Added.
 Only The Home Page.
   Search it Up Now: ["discam camera feed"](https://www.google.com/search?q=discam+camera+feed)